-By addressing regulatory concerns, enhancing supply chains, fostering R&D, and investing in infrastructure and skills, India can emerge as a global leader in medical devices’ manufacturing.
+By addressing regulatory concerns, enhancing supply chains, fostering R&D, and investing in infrastructure and skills, India can emerge as a global leader in medical device manufacturing.
 The potential for exponential growth is within our reach.

-Unfortunately, India’s healthcare infrastructure is so poor, and government insurance coverage is so limited and underpenetrated, that a middle class family ends up spending a hefty amount.
+Unfortunately, India’s healthcare infrastructure is so poor, and government insurance coverage is so limited and underpenetrated, that a middle-class family ends up spending a hefty amount.

 Our government spending on healthcare is only 3% of GDP, compared to the world average of 11%.
 This indicates that India has a huge deficit of hospitals and medical devices.

 The primary drivers of the medical device industry are described below.

 The current total available market (TAM) for medical devices in India is US$12 billion and is expected to grow annually at 12.5%.
-It is projected to reach US$40 billion in a decade’s time, which is a higher growth rate than the global average of 5% (IBEF).
+It is projected to reach US$40 billion in a decade, which is a higher growth rate than the global average of 5% (IBEF).

-The growing per capita income of India, focus on preventive care and wellness, and the aging population will further contribute to the demand for healthcare delivery.
+The growing per capita income of India, the focus on preventive care and wellness, and the aging population will further contribute to the demand for healthcare delivery.